MicrosoftDocs/windows-dev-docs/windows-apps-src/design/input/input-method-editor-requirements.md

 ---
-Description: Develop a custom Input Method Editor (IME) to help a user input text in a language that can't be represented easily on a standard QWERTY keyboard.
+description: Develop a custom Input Method Editor (IME) to help a user input text in a language that can't be represented easily on a standard QWERTY keyboard.
 title: Input Method Editor (IME) requirements
 label: Input Method Editor (IME) requirements
 template: detail.hbs